Hacker0x01/pingpong/README.md

 Write something about:
 - walking directions
 - vocabulary ("In the just", "laughing plural", "good seeing", "life taker", "life saver")
-- the classics (dirk, philip)
 - why you are not jens enough
-- voting when in disagreement
-- cutting back into the line, even when you're out of the game (aka ghost membering)
 - saving another player's life